namrata5198/Project/README.md

 1. Movie: This class consists of movies that are running in the theater.
 2. Theater: This class is about rating for theater.
-3. PriceCalculation: This class calculates the price of ticket for the show as per the screen.
+3. PriceCalculation: This class calculates the price of ticket for the show.

 It also consists 2 test cases and is as follows:
 1. TheaterTest.